Starting a Research Project at SKMCH&RC

 II.
 Investigator(s) With Institutional Affiliations

-VII.
+VI.
 Materials And Methods

 Study Design: Describe in detail the design and methodology of the study.
 Identify and distinguish between those procedures that are standard of care and those that are experimental.
 Provide a detailed description of the planned data collection, specific outcomes, and criteria for evaluation and endpoint definition.